Building a Survival Group: What Preppers Must Know before They Get Started

 Bug-In

 But what if your home ends up being the epicenter of disaster?
-Wouldn’t it be smart to have an alternate bug-in location (the home of one of your survival team members) to go to?
+Wouldn’t it be wise to have an alternate bug-in location (the home of one of your survival team members) to go to?

 A Bug-In Survival Team Should Be: